procodeeu/PROCODE/README.md

 # PROCODE AI Platform

+---

+### 🇬🇧 AI Collaboration Note
+This project was developed as part of an exploration into how modern AI tools (like GPT-4) can support software development.
+I used AI as an assistant for tasks such as code generation, architecture brainstorming, and naming conventions – but every piece of code was personally reviewed, adapted, and tested by me.
+The goal was not to replace development work with prompts, but to integrate AI responsibly and enhance productivity while maintaining full control and understanding of the codebase.
+This project is a reflection of my ability to lead complex systems from idea to execution, combining both human insight and modern tools.

+---

+### 🇵🇱 Notatka o współpracy z AI
+Ten projekt powstał jako forma eksploracji potencjału nowoczesnych narzędzi AI (takich jak GPT-4) w pracy programisty.
+Sztuczna inteligencja wspierała mnie m.in. przy generowaniu kodu, planowaniu architektury i tworzeniu nazewnictwa – ale **każdy fragment kodu był przeze mnie osobiście sprawdzony, przystosowany i przetestowany**.
+Nie chodziło o zastąpienie pracy developera promptami, lecz o **odpowiedzialne wykorzystanie AI** do zwiększenia produktywności przy zachowaniu pełnego zrozumienia i kontroli nad tworzonym systemem.
+Ten projekt jest świadectwem mojej umiejętności prowadzenia złożonych systemów od pomysłu do działania, z wykorzystaniem zarówno własnej wiedzy, jak i nowoczesnych narzędzi.

+---

 A comprehensive AI chat application with Telegram integration, built with modern microservices architecture.
 PROCODE combines powerful AI capabilities with intuitive user experience.

 ## Architecture Overview